Download the guide now Download an example of a checklist for schools

 Vaccination will only be provided at school if consent has been received.

-To learn more about the NSW School vaccination program, parents, students and schools can watch a short video Information about the NSW School Vaccination Program.
+Parents, students and schools can watch two short videos about the School Vaccination Program:

-To complete online consent, parents/carers need to visit the School Vaccination Program online consent portal
+To give consent online, parents/carers must visit the NSW Health School Vaccination program portal School Vaccination Program online consent portal

 If parents do not have a Service NSW account, they can create one by visiting How to create a Service NSW account or by phoning Service NSW on 13 77 88, Monday to Friday, between 7am and 7pm.
 Accessibility, interpreter, and translation services are available at this number.